 When in doubt, you can also contact a financial advisor or planner who can streamline your financial priorities, help you identify your financial goals, and keep you from indulging.

-TejiMandi is a SEB I registered investment advisor and a subsidiary of Motilal Oswal that can help you draft a rough budget, and even help you with potential investment options that you can choose from.
+TejiMandi is a Sebi-Registered Research Analyst and a subsidiary of Motilal Oswal that can help you draft a rough budget, and even help you with potential investment options that you can choose from.
 Contact us to know more.

 2. Create an emergency fund